ibm-cloud-docs/ContinuousDelivery/web_ide_integration.md

  b.
 In the Tool Integrations section, click **Eclipse Orion {{site.data.keyword.webide}}**.

 1. Click **Create Integration**.
 1. Click **Eclipse Orion {{site.data.keyword.webide}}**.
-Your workspace is pre-populated with your GitHub or {{site.data.keyword.ghe_short}} repos.
+Your workspace is pre-populated with your GitHub repos.
 The repos that are associated with your current toolchain are highlighted.

 ## Learn more about the Eclipse Orion Web IDE